 Fats come in two categories: saturated and unsaturated.
 Saturated fats are found in meat and dairy products.
 These types of fats can raise cholesterol, in particular the LDL (low density lipoprotein) cholesterol associated with clogged arteries and heart disease.
 The FDA recommends reducing the amount of saturated fats in your diet.
 Unsaturated fats are found in fish, nuts and certain oils.
 These types of fats can help reduce cholesterol.
 Sometimes food is processed so that an unsaturated fat (like soybean oil) becomes hydrogenated or partially hydrogenated.
 This process increases a type of fat called trans fatty acids.
 Like a saturated fat, trans fat can raise LDL and total cholesterol levels.
 The FDA recommends choosing foods low in both saturated fats and trans fats for a healthy diet.

 These three minerals help the body to work and are carefully balanced by the kidneys.
-As chronic kidney disease advances, certain foods may need to be limited because the kidneys can no longer get rid of excesses of these minerals taken in from the foods eaten.
+As CKD advances, certain foods may need to be limited because the kidneys can no longer get rid of excesses of these minerals taken in from the foods eaten.
 Your doctor will order blood tests to monitor your levels of these minerals.
-If levels are above normal, the dietitian will teach you about diet changes to help lower sodium, potassium and phosphorus intake.

-Proper nutrition for CKD patients is extremely important.
-For patients in the early stages of CKD, a lower sodium diet may be prescribed if blood pressure is high.
+Proper nutrition for people with CKD is extremely important.
+For patients in the early stages, a lower sodium diet may be prescribed if blood pressure is high.
 Major changes in food intake may not be the primary focus of treatment.
 But this doesn’t mean you can’t take steps to be as healthy as you can be.
 Food is the fuel we put into our bodies.
 A balanced diet helps our body function efficiently.
 Also, a balanced diet gives us enough energy to sustain our activity level.
 Too much food leads to a calorie surplus, which is stored as fat and leads to weight gain.
 Too few calories lead to weight and muscle loss.

-If you are a patient in the later stages of CKD, your doctor will refer you to a renal dietitian.
+If you’re the in the later stages, your doctor will refer you to a renal dietitian.
 Your dietitian will create an eating plan designed to help keep you healthy and lengthen the life of your kidneys.
-Although protein intake will be reduced, you will have enough protein in your diet to maintain a healthy body function.
-Sodium may be reduced to control blood pressure and prevent swelling.
-Minerals like potassium or phosphorus may also be reduced to help keep blood levels from going too high.

 This site is for informational purposes only and is not intended to be a substitute for medical advice from a physician.